apache/iotdb/consensus/README.md

 1. Define the  `IStateMachine` to manage local copy of data.
 2. Define the `IConsensusRequest` to customize request format
 3. Define the `DataSet` to customize the response format
-4. Select a specific "IConsensus" class name and call `IConsensusFactory.getConsensusImpl()` to instantiate the corresponding consensus protocol
+4. Select a specific "IConsensus" class name and call `ConsensusFactory.getConsensusImpl()` to instantiate the corresponding consensus protocol

 # Ratis Consensus Implementation